aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

 - While E-Commerce may refer to conducting online transactions, E-Business encompasses all the business activities and services conducted using the web

-- E- Commerce                     |   E-Bussiness
+- E- Commerce                     |   E-Business
   --------------------------------|--------------------------------
   Carrying out commercial transactions online | Conducts all kinds of business activities and services over the internet Buying/ selling, monetary transactions online | Online presence of the business